-Full details for funding of the Regimental Society may be found in the published minutes of the Annual General Meetings, which are usually held as part of annual Moreuil Wood celebrations.
-In general, Society funds are necessary to publish and distribute the Newsletter and The Strathconian, operate the Regimental Museum, maintain Society property, supplement regimental sports teams and conduct special events and exercises (e.g. All Ranks' Dance, Children's Christmas Party, regimental history books, Historical Vehicle Troop, etc).
-The Strathcona Mounted Troop is funded separately - see ARTICLE 3504 - Ceremonial Mounted Troop Foundation.
-In order to help achieve its objectives, the Regimental Society relies heavily on fund-raising and donations (e.g. general donations, donations in kind for the Newsletter and individual pay allotments to "Y006").
+Full details for funding of the Regimental Society may be found in the published minutes of the

+Annual General Meetings, which were usually held as part of annual Moreuil Wood celebrations but as of 2015, are held in June.
+In general, Society funds are necessary to publish and distribute the Newsletter and The Strathconian, operate the Regimental Museum, maintain Society property, supplement Regimental sports teams, and conduct special events and exercises (e.g. All Ranks' Dance, Children's Christmas Party, Regimental history books, Historical Vehicle Troop, etc).
+The Strathcona Mounted Troop is funded separately - see ARTICLE 3504 - CEREMONIAL MOUNTED TROOP FOUNDATION.
+In order to help achieve its objectives, the Regimental Society relies heavily on fundraising and donations (e.g. general donations, donations in kind for the Newsletter and individual pay allotments to "Y006").